Thomas More College of Liberal Arts: Academics

 Thomas More College of Liberal Arts offers one degree program: Bachelor of Arts in Liberal Arts.
 The college is accredited by the New England Commission of Higher Education.
 In 2010, the college started a program of teaching students practical skills in art and music, using the medieval guild system as a model.

-For admissions, Thomas More College accepts the Classic Learning Test (CLT) as alternatives to the SAT and ACT.
+For admissions, Thomas More College accepts the Classic Learning Test as alternatives to the SAT and ACT.

-Since 2012, the American Council of Trustees and Alumni included Thomas More College of Liberal Arts in its What Will They Learn? study.
-The study assigns a letter grade to 1,070 universities based on how many of the following seven core subjects are required, according to its specific criteria: composition, literature, foreign language, American history, economics, mathematics, and science.
-Thomas More College was one of 21 schools to receive an "A" grade, a grade assigned to schools that include at least six of the seven subjects—Thomas More College includes all seven subjects.

 Curriculum

-Thomas More College offers one degree, B.A. degree in Liberal Arts without a major concentration.
-The core curriculum is a Great Books program, and the program of studies is shaped according the traditional order of learning.
 The first two years of the four-year program are dedicated to the Trivium (logic, rhetoric, and grammar) and the Quadrivium (geometry, astronomy, arithmetic, and music).
 Students read great works of Western literature, philosophy, and political science instead of textbooks.
-Not all texts are considered to be of equal importance as some are masterworks and others are opinion pieces—because of this students read some texts in their entirety and excerpts from others.
 Students are also required to study a semester in Rome; this is done in the second semester of sophomore year.

 Natural science, philosophy, scripture, and theology are all required courses.
-Over the four years, a Thomas More student might write upward of sixty papers assigned in the various subject areas.
 In their third year, students must present a junior project in front of a panel of three faculty members; in their fourth year, students produce a senior thesis and defend it before faculty and student peers.